mailio/go-mailio-mailgun-smtp-handler/CONTRIBUTING.md

 - Link to any relevant issues or discussions in the pull request description.
 - Ensure your changes are well-tested and do not break existing functionality.

-## Conduct

-We have adopted a Code of Conduct that we expect project participants to adhere to.
-Please read [the full text](LINK_TO_CODE_OF_CONDUCT) so that you can understand what actions will and will not be tolerated.

 ## Getting Help

-If you have any questions or need help with setting up, please post a question in [the project's discussions](LINK_TO_PROJECT_DISCUSSIONS) or reach out to the maintainers directly.
+If you have any questions or need help with setting up, please post a question in [the project's discussions](https://discord.gg/hXjFS2zWra) or reach out to the maintainers directly.

 Thank you for contributing to [Project Name]!
 We look forward to your contributions.